2010 Illinois gubernatorial election: Campaign

 After the February 2 Democratic primary in which incumbent Governor Pat Quinn was nominated, attention was drawn to Scott Lee Cohen, the Democratic nominee for lieutenant governor.
 Illinois law required that candidates for governor and lieutenant governor run in separate primary elections, but run as a ticket in the November general election.
 Cohen was criticized for his having been charged with domestic battery, in which he was accused of holding a knife to the throat of an ex-girlfriend who was also a convicted prostitute.
 Cohen was also accused by his ex-wife of physical abuse and using illegally obtained anabolic steroids.
 Quinn and Dick Durbin, Illinois's senior U.S. Senator, both said that Cohen should withdraw his candidacy, which he did on February 7.
 Cohen ran as an independent candidate for the office of governor against Quinn.

 On March 27, 2010, the Democratic State Central Committee chose a replacement candidate, Sheila Simon.
 Dan Hynes, who placed second in the gubernatorial primary, denied interest in replacing Cohen on the ticket.
 Other names suggested included State Representative Art Turner, who placed second to Cohen in the Democratic primary and then finished second to Simon in committee balloting on March 27, 2010; State Senators Rickey Hendon and Terry Link, State Representative Mike Boland, and electrician Thomas Castillo, all of whom also ran in the primary; U.S. Department of Veterans Affairs official Tammy Duckworth; and State Representative Julie Hamos were suggested as possible replacements.
 Jeff Melvin, a 21-year retired army veteran, also applied to the open nominating call for the Democratic lieutenant governor position.

-At one point during the campaign, Democrat Pat Quinn, struggling to make up ground facing poor polling numbers against Brady, accused his Republican opponent of supporting a bill to kill puppies.
+At one point during the campaign, Quinn, struggling to make up ground amidst poor polling numbers against Brady, accused his Republican opponent of supporting a bill to kill puppies.
 In fact, the bill regulated shelters' practices when they euthanize animals.
-Quinn struggled to shake off Blagojevich's scandals, leading to poor polling numbers throughout the campaign.
-This was despite Quinn denouncing Blagojevich.
+Quinn struggled to shake off Blagojevich's scandals, leading to poor approval ratings throughout the campaign, despite Quinn denouncing Blagojevich.
 Quinn trailed Brady by more than 10 points at times, despite Illinois being a deeply Democratic state.

 A central issue in the campaign was the state income tax.
 Quinn advocated for a one percentage point – or 33 percent – increase in the state's income tax to primarily fund education, while Brady called for a 10 percent across the board cut in state government and placing the State Board of Education under the governor's control.